Sport in China: Traditional sports

 Traditional sports with distinct Chinese characteristics are also very popular, including martial arts, taijiquan (shadow boxing), qigong (deep breathing exercises), xiangqi (Chinese chess), weiqi (known as "Go" in the West) and Mahjong.

 Taijiquan is a kind of Chinese boxing, combining control of breath, mind and body.
 It emphasizes body movement following mind movements, tempering toughness with gentleness and graceful carriage.

 Qigong is a unique Chinese way of keeping fit.
 It aims at enhancing health, prolonging life, curing illness and improving physiological functions by concentrating the mind and regulating the breath.
 There are various entertaining and competitive sports activities in the minority-inhabited areas, for example, wrestling and horsemanship among Mongols, Uygurs and Kazaks; Tibetan yak racing; Korean "seesaw jumping"; crossbow archery among the Miao, and dragon-boat racing among the Dai ethnic minority.

 Xiangqi and weiqi were two of the five sports featured at the 2008 World Mind Sports Games held in Beijing.

 Sports business

 Since the 2010s, Chinese corporations like China Media Capital, CITIC Group, Fosun International and Wanda Group have invested heavily in international sports businesses, including marketing and media companies like Infront and MP & Silva, and teams like City Football Group, Aston Villa F.C., Wolverhampton Wanderers, RCD Espanyol, Atlético Madrid, Inter Milan, SK Slavia Prague, FC Sochaux and ADO Den Haag.

 Sports industry stages

 China's sports industry has gone through three stages.
 The first was the Exploratory Stage, from 1978 to 1992.
 The second was the formative stage, from 1993 to 1996.
 The third is the development stage, from 1997 to the present.

+Doping controversies

+Doping in China has focused on swimmers and track and field athletes, such as those taught by Ma Junren (the Ma Family Army).
+Three Chinese weightlifters were stripped of their gold Olympic medals at the 2008 Summer Olympics for doping.
+China's doping has been attributed to a number of factors, such as the exchange of culture and technology with foreign countries.
+Some commentators have compared it to doping in East Germany.
+Discussion of doping scandals involving Chinese athletes in international sports is widely censored in China.